memsom/VexTile.Renderers/README.md

 # VexTile.Renderers
-VexTile is a MapBox VectorTile rendering engine written in C#
+VexTile is a MapBox VectorTile rendering engine suite.